The-Pokemod-Group/Atlas-All-In-One/README.md

     $ docker-compose rm

 Starting the containers again with `docker-compose up -d` will still use `./data` directory and restore everything.

-### Data Storage

-The database and the images are stored in the mapped volumes below:

-- `./data` contains the database.
-You can use this to make a backup of your data and start fresh for example.

 ## Minimum Changes For Remote Access
 - Edit `docker-compose.yaml`: